dcSpark/shinkai-code-generator/results/download-summary/llama3:8b-instruct-q4_1/prompt-code.md

 # INPUT:

-Generate a tool that downloads urls and summarizes the site and make a table with the (URL, summary).
+Generate a tool that downloads urls and summarizes the site and make a table with the (URL, summary) and store them in a sqlite database.